fangq/mcxcl/README.md

 When a user specifies `-D P` in the command line, or set `cfg.debuglevel='P'`, MCXCL or MCXLABCL prints a progress bar showing the percentage of completition.

+When a user adds `-J "-DMCX_GPU_DEBUG"` in the command line, MCXCL prints step-by-step photon movement information for easy debugging.
+Please restrict the photon to a small number, such as `-n 1` to avoid long output.

 Best practices guide
 ----------------------------